-To apply for the pastoral residency program, contact Geri McKenzie, Pathways administrator, at (214) 452-3159.
+To apply for the pastoral residency program, contact Geri McKenzie, Associate Director for Pathways to Ministry, at (214) 452-3159.
 You will be asked to submit a current resume and a one-page statement of call.
 Be sure to provide complete contact information, including name, physical address, email address, telephone numbers, as well as an indication of how you learned about the program.
 Residents receive competitive salaries and benefits packages, as these posts are full-time jobs, not internships.

 How to support the residency program

-The future of the pastoral residency program at Wilshire depends upon continuing contributions to the Pathways Endowment Fund, which is administered by the Baptist Foundation of Texas.
+The future of the pastoral residency program at Wilshire depends upon continuing contributions to the George A. Mason Pathways Endowment.
 This is an ideal place to direct memorial gifts and estate planning directives.
-To learn more, contact David Nabors at 214-452-3157.
+To learn more, contact Director of Business Administration David Nabors at 214-452-3157.